awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-rds.md

 ### Deploying with the Elastic Beanstalk Console<a name="vpc-rds-new-console"></a>

 The Elastic Beanstalk console walks you through creating your new environment inside your VPC\.
 You need to provide a `.war` file \(for Java applications\) or a `.zip` file \(for all other applications\)\.
-In the **VPC Configuration** page of the Elastic Beanstalk environment wizard, you must make the following selections:
+On the **VPC Configuration** page of the Elastic Beanstalk environment wizard, you must make the following selections:

 **VPC**
-Select your VPC
+Select your VPC\.

 **VPC security group**
 Select the instance security group you created above\.